 Maybe the term buy-aholic is not invented here, but it’s practiced intensely, almost as a religion, and to the absolute, terrifying max.

-I’ve become ever more stupefied by the mindlessness, nonchalance, and increasing focus of Thai with regard to acquirement, possession, and usage of incredible amounts of, in my opinion, unnecessary material goods.
+I’ve become ever more stupefied by the mindlessness, nonchalance, and increasing focus of the Thai with regards to acquirement, possession, and usage of incredible amounts of, in my opinion, unnecessary material goods.
 There seems to be no end to it, and everything is pushed out of the way to—shop, shop a bit more, and to have-have!

 Materialistically-based leisure activities and group-fun have reached the highest podium for a people which not so very long ago seemed to be utterly tranquil, satisfied, and Zen—as we like to state it.
 A nation not only fulfilled with basic material means, but most certainly mentally and spiritually content.

 Thailand is noticeably on the brink of huge and profound changes.
 The country is thrown, no—drawn into “the new order,” the global world of more, and even more, and “better.”
-A relentless, rapid movement to so-called “modernity,” in a frightening form of Asian neo-capitalistic pre-post-modernity in all the dreadfulness of uncritical mega-consumptionism.
+A relentless, rapid movement to so-called “modernity,” in a frightening form of Asian neo-capitalistic pre-post-modernity in all the dreadfulness of uncritical mega-consumerism.